gitlabhq/gitlabhq/PROCESS.md

 - *up-for-grabs* is an issue suitable for first-time contributors, of reasonable difficulty and size.
 Not exclusive with other labels.
 - *feature proposal* is a proposal for a new feature for GitLab.
 People are encouraged to vote in support or comment for further detail.
 Do not use `feature request`.
+- *bug* is an issue reporting undesirable or incorrect behavior.
+- *customer* is an issue reported by enterprise subscribers.
+This label should be accompanied by *bug* or *feature proposal* labels.
 Example workflow: when a UX designer provided a design but it needs frontend work they remove the UX label and add the frontend label.

 ## Functional labels